 University employees who engage in discrimination may be subject to corrective or disciplinary action, including, but not limited to, termination of employment.
-Student behavior is addressed in WAC 172-125 (Discrimination & Title IX Violations by Students).
+Student behavior is addressed in WAC 172-125 (Discrimination & Title IX Violations by Students), the Student Conduct Code, Chapter 172- 121, WAC.
 Visitors or contractors who engage in discrimination may have their prior license or privilege to be on University property revoked, in addition to other possible contractual implications.